nicklasfrahm/indesy-robot/README.md

 [![David](https://img.shields.io/david/nicklasfrahm/indesy-robot.svg?style=flat-square)](https://david-dm.org/)

 ## Description
 The robot for an indoor delivery system.
-The robot will be used to deliver object and is the heart of the system.
+The robot will be used to deliver objects and is the heart of the system.

 ## Installation
 Create a `.env`-file and put in the following: